BCharan007/Contoso_Sales_Pilot_Project/README.md

                         Promotion
                         Sales
                         Stores
-There are 18 hidden Colomns in the Sample Dataset which can be enabled as per requirment.
+>>There are 18 hidden Colomns in the Sample Dataset which can be enabled as per requirment.
-The final project output is of 3 Pages view with analytical matrixs and charts.
+>>The final project output is of 3 Pages view with analytical matrixs and charts.

+Main Project file : Contoso Sales Calculation Poject.pbix Related Certificate from LinkedIN : CertificateOfCompletion_Power BI Data Modeling with DAX.pdf